 You have looked beyond your own needs to offer help.
-You have provided direct financial support that has been invaluable for The Alex to remain open, accessible, creative and innovative.
-You have provided smartphones, laptops, masks, gift cards, personal hygiene items, holiday items and meals to ensure that people felt cared for and could stay connected with family, friends, doctors, mental health specialists and other supports.
+You have provided The Alex experienced challenges in 2020, and we saw the very best our direct financial support that has been invaluable for The Alex to remain community has to offer.
+People came together, stretching out to offer support, stretching out to say "Yes" we can help. open, accessible, creative and innovative.
+You have provided smartphones, laptops, masks, gift cards, personal hygiene items, holiday items and meals to ensure that people felt cared for and could stay connected with family, Our work is not done.
+The people we work with each day need you more than ever to move from crisis to stability and from challenge to change. friends, doctors, mental health specialists and other supports.
 You have volunteered your time and come to help when possible.
+You make a difference.